 COHABITATION AND RELATIONSHIP AGREEMENTS

-For couples who do not want to get married, whether for philosophical or religious reasons or in order to preserve an alimony award, couples can enter into agreements that will establish their rights and obligations in the event of a demise of the relationship.
+For couples who do not want to get married, whether for philosophical or religious reasons, couples can enter into agreements that will establish their rights and obligations in the event of a demise of the relationship.
 These rights and obligations can include financial support, division of property obtained before and during the relationship, and more.

 WILLS AND OTHER ANCILLARY MATTERS

 Life changing events such as marriage, divorce, and the birth of children, often have far reaching effects.
 Therefore, you should use these times as opportunities to ensure your affairs are in order.
 This may include the preparation of a new last will and testament as well as the preparation of other ancillary documents, such as living wills, healthcare surrogacy designation, and powers of attorney.